rgscherf/diapertime/README.md

 [http://diaperti.me](http://diaperti.me)

 # Bugs
-- User append event does not save to db
-  - Seems to work in repl.
-What is different about adding from client?
 - Signup validation for duplicate email addresses
   - should not be allowed
   - should display useful error message to user